(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 - Misstatement of earnings occurs when a company manipulates its revenue and/or expenses to make profits appear better than they really are.
 With enough determination any company can transform its income statement to give the appearance of booming growth and exceptional profitability.
 The main goal usually being to boost the share price, enriching the controlling owners or senior management.

 - Solvency misstatement occurs when a company manipulates its assets and/or debts to give the impression of a healthy balance sheet.
 This type of accounting fraud is popular with companies that are insolvent, or nearly so, and prefer to hide this inconvenient truth.
 It is prevalent among companies with large balance sheets in relation to earnings, such as financial corporations and natural resource companies.
+It is prevalent among companies with large balance sheets in relation to earnings, especially in fields such as technology, pharmaceuticals, biotechnology, media, gaming and natural resources.

 - Fraud schemes involve attempts to receive illegal payments through false representation, failing to disclose information or abuse of position.
 For the most part, these schemes parlay into stock manipulation, money laundering and bribery.
 Stock manipulation normally coincides with misstatement of earnings and/or solvency.
 Stock manipulation is commonly associated with maturing options and insider trading.